J&J Medical Connect

 Study Design/Methods

 • Adult patients (≥18 years of age) with skin PsO who self-identify as non-White, and all Fitzpatrick skin types (I-VI; as determined by colorimetry) were eligible for enrollment.
-Select inclusion criteria for each cohort were as follows5:
+Select inclusion criteria for each cohort were as follows1,2,11:

-• Cohort A: diagnosis of plaque PsO (with or without psoriatic arthritis [PsA]) for at least 6 months before the first administration of study drug; self-identify as non-white; candidate for phototherapy or systemic treatment for PsO; body surface area (BSA) involvement of ≥10%, Psoriasis Area and Severity Index (PASI) ≥12, Investigator’s Global Assessment (IGA) ≥3 at screening and baseline.
+• Cohort A: diagnosis of plaque PsO (with or without psoriatic arthritis [PsA]) for at least 6 months before the first administration of study drug; self-identify as non-White; candidate for phototherapy or systemic treatment for PsO; body surface area (BSA) involvement of ≥10%, Psoriasis Area and Severity Index (PASI) ≥12, Investigator’s Global Assessment (IGA) ≥3 at screening and baseline.

 • The study design is shown in Figure: VISIBLE Study Design.

-VISIBLE Study Design1,6
+VISIBLE Study Design1,2

 aSkin PsO is defined as BSA involvement of ≥10%, PASI ≥12, IGA ≥3 at screening and baseline; FSTs I-III, N <50%; FSTs IV-VI, N ≥50%.